15 of the Most Famous Golf Courses around the World

 Well known course designer, Pete Dye, once said, “Golf is not a fair game, so why build a course fair?”
 This has sort of become a signature, a trademark attribute of every good golf course out there – the challenge, the notorious holes, the twists and turns.
 Win or lose, some of these golf courses are punishing enough to make professional golfers cry on global television.
-Some of sport’s most unforgettable moments (of joy or of defeat).
+Some of the sport’s most unforgettable moments (of joy or of defeat).
 Which explains why some of the toughest golf courses are the most famous ones.
 Here at Golf Escapes, our team has over 60 years of collective experience in travel and over 40 years of collective experience in golf travel, so we know a thing or two about golf courses by now, including the best ones, the hardest ones, the most scenic ones, and the most iconic ones.
 Here are 15 of the most famous golf courses from around the world!

 1. St. Andrews Old Course, Fife (Scotland)